-Be able to prove that you will complete your studies within three years of starting your job.
+- Be able to demonstrate that you will complete your studies within three years of starting your job.

-Your parent /guardian has agreed to pay all associated charges on your behalf.
+- Have a parent or guardian who has agreed to pay all associated charges on your behalf.

-You do NOT need to live with them.
+- You do not need to reside with them.

-If you meet these criteria, then you could apply for the graduate training scheme.
+If you satisfy these criteria, you could be eligible to apply for the Graduate Training Scheme.

 What Are Some Of The Benefits To Being In The Graduate Training Scheme?